-MARKETING & PR: The Marketing & Public Relations intern will work directly with the Museum’s Marketing & Public Relations team in support of the department’s projects and needs.
-The intern will help to expand the Museum’s visibility while gaining a basic understanding of marketing and public relations from a non-profit perspective.
-Various tasks include writing, website work, manning community booths and data processing.
+MARKETING & PR: The Marketing & Public Relations interns will work directly with the Museum’s Marketing & Public Relations team in support of the department’s projects and needs.
+The interns will help to expand the Museum’s visibility while gaining a basic understanding of marketing and public relations from a non-profit perspective.

 HOSPITALITY: The Hospitality intern will be responsible for assisting with all aspects of the special event management team.
 The internship will provide those who desire a career in the hospitality industry with an opportunity to learn the business and event management side, while gaining valuable career experience, building a portfolio and enjoying networking opportunities in the process.

 EDUCATION: The Education interns will gain experience working in an informal education atmosphere.
 There are multiple opportunities within the education department that will assist with Museum Initiatives including:

 Science Education: Deliver science programming to visitors, develop new science-based programming and assist in community-wide events hosted at the Museum by providing science content to visitors.

 K-12 Education Program: Work with visiting schools and groups to improve the GRPM field trip experience,work with Education Director to refine and develop new educational programs and assist in community-wide events hosted at the Museum by providing educational programming to the public.